 In October 2016 I suffered heart failure (Atrial Fibrillation) which caused a substantial reduction in my output, probably down to more common human productivity levels.

 In Q1 2017 I commenced an investigation into BBX International, a failing Barter exchange, writing The BBX Investigation and commencing private prosecutions against the Australian and NZ principals.

 I published an exposure website www.palemia.com in May 2017, containing letters to the Samoan Prime Minister, Tuila’epa whom I called a coward, a crook and more with the intent of speaking the truth about a man they love to hate and a country billed ad nauseum as a Paradise “Founded Upon God” but actually rent asunder with all manner of violence, immorality, greed and ungodliness.

 On 1st June 2017, nine months to the day from my expulsion from Samoa, I commenced publishing my book Corruption in Samoa in serial online format.
-In mid 2017 I am recovering from my heart failure and am preparing to be operating from a mobile platform throughout New Zealand.

 I walk the fine line between genius and insanity, often going where no-one else does, and sometimes actually doing the impossible!